Saizen

 Saizen is a commercial preparation of synthetic somatropin (growth hormone, a.k.a.
-GH).
+GH) used for growth hormone treatment.
 Manufactured by Merck Serono, Saizen is produced by recombinant DNA technology from a mammalian cell line (mouse C127) that was modified by the addition of the human GH gene, resulting in an identical 191-amino acid sequence and structure.

 Usage

 Saizen is injected.
 It is intended for long-term treatment of individuals who are growth hormone deficient.
 Saizen, like all synthetic somatropin, has special importance for children and adolescents whose growth failure is due to inadequate production of growth hormone.
 Studies have shown that somatropin usage fails to produce athletic performance enhancement despite claims to the contrary.
 More recently, Saizen has been used in IVF protocols by a few physicians for female patients undergoing infertility treatment in an attempt to increase the number and quality of oocytes retrieved.
 It affects: